RalphsCode/RapidFireMultiplier/README.md

 # RalphsCode Capstone Two
+Start up and config settings below

 ## Rapid Fire Multiplier game

 This project is a multiplication game with user sign-in, allowing players to track their scores and high scores.
 User data and game history will be managed within a Postgres database via Supabase.
 Gameplay involves a series of multiplication problems, with immediate visual feedback (red/green) indicating answer correctness.
 The next problem appears after a one-second delay, continuing until the timer runs out.

+## The application has 2 parts
+(1) the FrontEnd built with React (CRA) with is the user facing part of the project.
+(2) the Backend built with Node and Express, which is an API server providing the connection between the frontend and the SQL database.

+# FrontEnd
+in the directory:   rfm-frontend\n
+Run:                npm start\n
+Site runs on port:  3000

+# SQL Database
+There is a seed file in the directory: RFM-BackEnd \n The URI path should be defined in the .env file

+# BackEnd/API server
+The Backend runs on Node \n
+In the directory:   RFM-BackEnd \n
+Run:                npx nodemon \n
+Site runs on port:  3001

 ## Project Description:
 This capstone project aims to develop an engaging and educational multiplication game designed to practice and improve users' multiplication skills.
 The game will feature three difficulty levels: